SFI metal production

 Five research areas have been stipulated:

-2. Primary metal production.
-Metal production requires extensive access to excellent raw materials and energy and the processes are linked to vast carbon emissions.
+Primary metal production.
+Metal production requires extensive access to excellent raw materials and energy, and the processes are linked to vast carbon emissions.
 Improved knowledge of raw materials, including the various trace substances, would be of shared interest.
 The same applies to process improvements that could reduce energy consumption.
-As an example it is theoretically possible to reduce energy consumption for the production of one tonne of ferrosilicon from 9550 kWh today to 5119 kWh, a reduction of nearly 50 percent.
+As an example, it is theoretically the possibility to reduce energy consumption for the production of one tonne of ferrosilicon from 9550 kWh today to 5119 kWh.
+This represents a reduction of nearly 50 percent.

-3. Refining and recycling.
-The recycling of materials is becoming more and more important but in order to manufacture metals with the desired properties based on recycled metal it must be possible to remove impurities.
-Research is also necessary in respect of the utilisation of all side flows and waste/cinder from companies’ own production.
+Refining and recycling.
+The recycling of materials is becoming more and more important.
+However, in order to manufacture metals with the desired properties based on recycled metal, it must be possible to remove impurities.
+Research is also necessary in respect of the utilisation of all side flows and waste/cinder from the companies’ own production.

-4. Emissions and the environment.
-Norwegian companies are among the best in the world with regard to environmental standards and low emissions.
+Emissions and the environment.
+Norwegian companies are among the best in the world with regards to environmental standards and low emissions.
 All companies use Best Available Technology (BAT) as specified internationally.
-Nevertheless, there is a clear expectation from both the industry and society that we need to progress further than we have today.
+Nevertheless, there is a clear expectation from both the industry and the society that we need to progress even further from what we have today.
 An improved understanding of the processes allows for improved control and quick correction of deviations.
 It also allows for basic improvements that could result in less dust and lower emissions to water and air.
-Control of waste gas and utilisation of the energy in waste gas are important climate and environmental measures but also very challenging, as it is important to ensure continuous, safe and efficient production at the same time.
+Both control and utilisation of the energy in waste gas are important climate and environmental measures, but also challenging, as it is important to ensure continuous, safe and efficient production at the same time.

-- Capitalism provides the most efficient utilisation of resources but the current social and environmental challenges cannot be solved through the use of market forces alone.
+2) Capitalism provides the most efficient utilisation of resources, but the current social and environmental challenges cannot be solved through the use of market forces alone.

-Another important part of the SFI is education.
+Furthermore, education is important for SFI.
 In total 15 new doctorates have been added in subjects that fall within the five research areas described.